- Course: BSc Accounting and Finance (Int)

 Tell us about the skills and experience you have developed by studying abroad.

 During my study year abroad in Motréal, my horizons were expanded by the experience of living and studying abroad.
 I met people from all around the world, and increased my independence by living in a different continent.
-University education in Canada is very different, so I had the opportunity to take Accounting and Finance modules which aren’t available at Undergraduate level in Leeds.
+University education in Canada is very different, so I had the opportunity to take specialised international Accounting and Finance modules which aren’t available at Undergraduate level in the UK.

 I also took cultural modules about the History of Montreal, which gave me an insight into this fantastic city.
 Outside of the classroom, I was very lucky to be able to visit places I’d never have the opportunity to see otherwise.